-Dental decay is a process whereby the bacteria on our teeth use the sugars that we consume through our food to produce acid which slowly and gradually destroy the enamel on our teeth and form cavity.
-If the tooth is left untreated bacteria will continue to destroy the enamel and the cavity will increase, which may result in sensitivity.
+Dental decay is a process whereby the bacteria on our teeth use the sugars that we consume through our food to produce acid, which slowly and gradually destroys the enamel on our teeth and forms a cavity.
+If the tooth is left untreated, bacteria will continue to destroy the enamel, and the cavity will increase, which may result in sensitivity.
 You may experience sensitivity when drinking hot/cold liquids or when eating something sweet.
 These symptoms should not be ignored, as they indicate that a cavity is forming and treatment is needed.

 No, every procedure should be done under local anesthesia (numbing the tooth), so you will not feel any pain.

-It depends on various factors such as: the material type, the technique and the size of the cavity.
+It depends on various factors such as the material type, the technique, and the size of the cavity.
 An ideal filling should last for at least 5 years.
 Reviewing of placed fillings should be done at every regular check-up (6-12months) for any defects.
 If any substantial defect is noted, meaning that a new cavity is likely to form, then replacement of the filling must be done.
-When a defected filling is not replaced, secondary-caries can develop leading to a new cavity under the existing restoration.
+When a defective filling is not replaced, secondary caries can develop, leading to a new cavity under the existing restoration.